 The Social Security Administration reports that an estimated one in three 65 year olds will live to age 90.
 Additionally, Buck notes that while your plan may account for health care, it may not anticipate a major health event.
 As life expectancy increases, it’s important to be realistic about how many post-work years you’ll need to pay for and the assistance you may need during those years.

 Part of planning for retirement, Buck says, is assessing your ability to finance long-term senior care, whether that looks like a move to an independent or assisted living community, hiring an in-home caregiver or choosing a skilled nursing residence.
 “People are under the assumption that Medicare will pay for long-term care,” Buck says, “and it doesn’t.”

-According to a study by Merrill on legacy, 66% of Americans worry they’ll become a burden on their family and friends, and nearly 60% worry about going into debt as a result of medical expenses.
+For some older adults, becoming a burden on their family and friends is a very real fear – as is the worry about going into debt as a result of medical expenses.
 The best way to avoid those challenges is to take an honest inventory of your financial situation and create a clear retirement financial plan.

 5 years before retirement

 This is a good time to start reviewing your regular income estimates, such as pension and social security benefits.
 Look into retirement workshops, and ask your employer if they offer any additional resources for retirement planning.